cxli233/FriendsDontLetFriends/README.md

 ![A Heatmap before and after reordering rows and columns](https://github.com/cxli233/FriendsDontLetFriends/blob/main/Results/Reorder_rows_and_columns_for_heatmap.png)

 In this example, I have cells as columns and features as rows.
-Each grid is showing z scores.
+Grids are showing z scores.
 It is impossible to get anything useful out of the heatmap without reordering rows and columns.
 We can reorder rows and columns using clustering, but that is not the only way.
 Of course, if the rows and columns are mapping to physical entities (rows and columns of a 96-well plate), then you can't reorder them.